Chinese officials even more pessimistic on local debt than Fitch

 In fact, even Fitch's relatively pessimistic estimate may be too rosy.

+The head of China's National Audit Office (NAO), which published a detailed survey of local debt in 2011, recently estimated current local debt outstanding at 15 to 18 trillion yuan -- equal to 29 to 35 percent of GDP -- by the end of 2012.

+That's well ahead of Fitch's estimate of 12.85 trillion yuan and an increase from the NAO's previous estimate of 10.7 trillion yuan in local debt outstanding by end-2010.

 A former finance minister, Xiang Huaicheng, said at a forum last week that local debt may total as much 20 trillion yuan.
-That's well ahead of Fitch's estimate of 12.85 trillion yuan.

-But other official estimates have concluded that the local debt pile is smaller than Fitch's calculation.

-The head of China's National Audit Office (NAO), which published a detailed survey of local debt in 2011, recently estimated current local and central government debt outstanding at 15 to 18 trillion yuan -- equal to 29 to 35 percent of GDP -- by the end of 2012.

-Subtracting out the 8.27 trillion yuan in central government bonds outstanding, that implies NAO estimates local debt at between 6.73 trillion and 9.7 trillion yuan.

-But such a figure appears improbably low, since it would imply that local debt has declined drastically in the last two years.
-The NAO's widely-cited 2011 report estimated local debt at 10.7 trillion yuan by end-2010.

 OPAQUE CLASSIFICATION